 STI bacteria or viruses to get into your blood.

 because it can change the normal balance of organisms in the vagina and

 contact if you have symptoms of an infection or if you are being treated for an

-STD or HIV.
+STI, such as HIV.
 If you or your partner has herpes, avoid sexual contact when a

 blister is present and use condoms at all other times.